flplima/laika/README.md

   }

   /**
-   * Exemplo 4
+   * Example 4
-   * Este é um exemplo um pouco mais complexo
+   * This is a slightly more complex example
-   * Nesse caso, se você disser "Count from 1 to 10" a Laika irá
+   * In this case, if you say "Count from 1 to 10" Laika will
-   * responder com um stream de 10 mensagens.
+   * reply with a stream of 10 messages.
    */
   @MessageHandler('Count from %n1% to %n2%')
   count(